 What Does it Mean to be a Learner-Centered Teacher

 When I read this, I laughed at myself for my earlier befuddlement.
-Of course, drama class is student centered!
-How could it not be?
+Of course, drama class has a student-centered curriculum!
+How could it not?
 According to this, I was a learner-centered teacher.
 Yet, I was puzzled.